linkedin/detext/README.md

 **Word embedding layer**.
 It converts the sequence of words into a d by n matrix.

-**CNN/BERT/LSTM for text embedding layer**.
+**CNN/BERT/LSTM for text encoding layer**.
 It takes into the word embedding matrix as input, and maps the text data into a fixed length embedding.
 It is worth noting that we adopt the representation based methods over the interaction based methods.
 The main reason is the computational complexity: The time complexity of interaction based methods is at least O(mnd), which is one order higher than the representation based methods max(O(md), O(nd).

 **Interaction layer**.
 It generates deep features based on the text embeddings.
 Many options are provided, such as concatenation, cosine similarity, etc.

-**Traditional Feature Processing**.
+**Wide & Deep Feature Processing**.
 We combine the traditional features with the interaction features (deep features) in a wide & deep fashion.

 **MLP layer**.
-The MLP layer is to combine traditional features and deep features.
+The MLP layer is to combine wide features and deep features.

 It is an end-to-end model where all the parameters are jointly updated to optimize the click probability.